isabella232/kraken/README.md

 Idempotency
 -----------

-jirarelease is not idempotent for two successive runs with the same arguments.
+jirarelease is idempotent for two successive runs with the same arguments.

 Consider a jirarelease run from yesterday.
 If jirarelease is run today with the same arguments, the release mapping will exist and will be marked as released with yesterday's date.
-Because the mapping is already marked as released, jirarelease will not attempt to udpate the mapping's release date with today's date.
+Because the mapping is already marked as released, jirarelease will not attempt to update the mapping's release date with today's date and will therefore produce the same result as yesterday's run for the release mapping.
+As concerns the next-mapping, jirarelease returns the mapping if it exists and creates if it does not exist.